Few things can destroy a newly finished basement like groundwater flooding or a plumbing failure.

 An unfinished basement is a prime candidate for creating new living space in your home.
 Before any construction begins, it already comes with outer walls constructed, and many pipes and utility lines already in place.

 Additionally, the earth around the basement makes it cooler than the outside air in the summer and warmer in the winter.
 Making this space comfortable requires insulation and a little extra work from your HVAC system.

 Homeowners who have a wet basement are often reluctant to invest in finishing, worrying that water damage will ruin their new space.

 However, with a little preparation (including a warrantied basement waterproofing system), your basement can be permanently protected from any moisture damage to drywall, insulation, or property.

 If you're planning on finishing your basement, call us first!
 Our experts can dry your basement and get it ready to make the most of your remodeling investment.

 To schedule a free basement upgrade quote, contact us by phone or e-mail today!
-Our experts serve throughout the Ontario area, including Markham, Vaughan, Mississauga and nearby.
+Our experts serve throughout the Ontario area, including Markham, Toronto, Mississauga and nearby.

 At Clarke Basement Systems, we've seen just about everything that can happen to a finished basement, and we've been called in to waterproof them daily.
 Once the basement is finished, repairing and waterproofing the space is much more expensive.